In this article, you will learn

 The user interface of the VDP Editor consists of the following elements:

-- Menu Bar [4] – displays information and provides functions for saving, closing, viewing warnings, accessing VDP Editor settings, dimming the static part of a VDP Job, and displaying the Trim and Bleed area.
+- Menu Bar [4] – displays information and functions for saving, closing, showing warnings, accessing VDP Editor settings, dimming the static part of a VDP Job, and displaying the Trim and Bleed area.

-- Ruler [5] – vertical and horizontal rulers shown in the system´s configured unit of measurement.
+- Ruler [5] – vertical and horizontal rulers displayed in the system-defined unit of measurement.

-- Toolbar [6] – contains the tools required for creating and editing variable elements.
+- Toolbar [6] – provides tools required to create and edit variable elements.

-- Settings Area [11] – provides functionalities and displays relevant information, organized into four tabs [10].
+- Settings Area [11] – provides functions and displays relevant information, divided into four tabs [10].

 2. Elements of the User Interface

-The user interface of the VDP Editor follows a familiar structure already known to the user from the Impose Editor and the general navigation within the Workflow.
-In addition to the menu bar and toolbar, it features an artboard and predefined settings areas for parameterizing the variable elements.
-The following overview explains these components.
-Detailed instructions on how to create and configure specific variable elements such as Serial numbers, Variable Barcodes or QR Codes, Variable Objects, and Variable Images are provided in the respective articles.
-Important considerations when creating and editing variable elements can be found in the article Creating and Editing Variable Objects.
+The user interface of the VDP Editor is based on a familiar structure already known to the user from the Impose Editor or the general user interface of the Workflow.
+In addition to the menu bar and toolbar, it features an Artboard as well as predefined settings areas for parameterizing variable elements.
+The following section provides an overview of these elements.
+Instructions on how to place and configure specific variable elements such as Serial Numbers, Variable Barcodes or QR-Codes, Variable Fill or Stroke Color, and Variable Images can be found in the respective articles.
+Important considerations when creating or editing variable elements are covered in the article Creating and Editing Variable Objects.

 2.1.
 Menu Bar